Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 Note that an affirmative answer to Question 1.19 will bring progress to the problem originally considered by Li and Mak in \cite{LM}, as $(M,\xi_{LM})$ and $(M,\xi_{inv})$ have identical set of symplectic fillings up to diffeomorphisms, so that as far as symplectic filling or capping is concerned, $\xi_{LM}$ may be replaced by the $\s^1$-invariant contact structure $\xi_{inv}$.

-This paper is a continuation of the work initiated in \cite{C}.
-During its preparation, we noticed some relevant work in a recent posting \cite{EMPR}, where the authors also applied Gay's technique to construct small symplectic caps, and as a result, obtained some special handle decompositions of $\C\P^2$.
-However, their approach is different from ours.

-I wish to thank Selman Akbulut for his initial encouragement and continued interest in the project in \cite{C}.
+This paper is a continuation of the project initiated in \cite{C}.
+I wish to thank Selman Akbulut for his initial encouragement and continued interest in it.
 Thanks to both him and Eylem Yildiz for their hospitality during my visit to GGTI where a preliminary version of this work was first reported.
 I have benefited tremendously from the discussions with them.
 Many thanks to Paul Hacking for the helpful communications regarding Conjecture 1.15 as well as the relevant work of Hartshorne \cite{Hartsh}, and to Marco Golla for bringing to my attention his work with Starkston \cite{GS2} and other relevant works concerning bound on the self-intersection of rational cuspidal curves.
 Finally, this work was presented in a seminar during my visit to Center for Geometry and Physics (CGP) in Pohang, South Korea.
 I am grateful to Yong-Geun Oh for the invitation, as well as for the warm hospitality and the useful discussions with him during my stay at CGP.